Newsletters | Brochures | Annual Reports

 PSAs/Commercials | Extended Videos

-NEW: The video category has been divided into two categories: (1) PSAs/Commercials (60 seconds or less), and (2) Extended videos (longer than 60 seconds) that tell a client's story, the mission's story, or are used for banquets and fundraising purposes.
-Judges for the 2017 Media Innovation Competition will evaluate video submissions in both categories based on a number of criteria, including:
+The contest includes two video categories: (1) PSAs/Commercials (60 seconds or less), and (2) Extended videos (longer than 60 seconds) that tell a client's story, the mission's story, or are used for banquets and fundraising purposes.
+Judges for the 2018 Media Innovation Competition will evaluate video submissions in both categories based on a number of criteria, including:

 - Quality video.